PAminai/Powerline-Analyzer/README.md

 **Note:**
 You only need to run **Main_File.m** and no need to open **PSA.m**.
 Because PSA.m is a function called in the Main_File.m.

-Any feedback is warmly appreciated.
+Any feedback is kindly appreciated.